-Having a large nest egg in a Roth IRA means you can enjoy tax-free income in retirement.
-Roth retirement accounts, like a Roth IRA, are funded with after-tax dollars (money you’ve already paid income taxes on), and in retirement, your withdrawals are completely tax-free.
+Having a large nest egg in a Roth IRA means you can enjoy tax-free withdrawals from your account in retirement.
+Roth retirement accounts, like a Roth IRA, are funded with post-tax income (money you’ve already paid income taxes on), and in retirement, your withdrawals are completely tax-free.

 Unfortunately, the Roth IRA has an income limit that restricts high-income individuals from contributing.
 If you make too much money, you can’t take advantage of the tax benefits that a Roth IRA gives you in retirement.
 The good news is that there’s a fairly simple workaround that’s actually more common than most people think: The backdoor Roth IRA.